 For the purposes of this chapter, we first review some of the main advantages and disadvantages of oral direct examination and witness statements.
 We then turn to the preparation and performance of oral direct examination and briefly address the preparation of witness statements since these also constitute, in the broad sense, examination in chief.

 Advantages and disadvantages of oral direct examination and witness statements

 One of the main advantages of international arbitration is that parties and arbitral tribunals are free to define the procedure as they deem fit for the case at issue.

 To the extent possible, witnesses should testify in the language of the arbitration.
 If they are not fully conversant in that language, they should be assisted by a translator who will help them whenever necessary.
 Systematic translation (in particular consecutive translation) should be avoided as much as possible.
 You lose a lot in terms of content and understanding of the witness’s message.
-Counsel sometimes think that for strategic reasons, it is better to have the witness testify in his native language.
-I firmly believe that this is wrong, as long of course as the witness is able to speak reasonably well the language of the arbitration.– Bernard Hanotiau, Hanotiau & van den Berg
+Counsel sometimes think that, for strategic reasons, it is better to have the witness testify in his or her native language.
+I firmly believe that this is wrong, as long as, of course, the witness is able to speak reasonably well the language of the arbitration.– Bernard Hanotiau, Hanotiau & van den Berg